-- 3. Involuntary protective services may be provided for a period not to exceed thirty (30) calendar days - H. The court shall appoint the Department or an interested person or organization as temporary guardian of the person with responsibility for the welfare of such person and authority to give consent on behalf of the person for the approved protective services until the expiration of the order . - I. The issuance of an order for involuntary protective services and the appointment of a temporary guardian shall not deprive the vulnerable adult of any rights except to the extent validly provided for in the order or appointment. - J. 1.
-To implement an order for involuntary protective services, the court may authorize: - a. forcible entry of the premises of the vulnerable adult to be protected for the purpose of rendering protective services , and - b. the transporting of the vulnerable adult to another location for the provision of such services, but only after a reasonable showing to the court that good faith attempts to gain voluntary access to the premises have failed and forcible entry is necessary. - 2.
-If forcible entry is authorized by the court, the order shall include a directive that the Department's representative be accompanied by a police officer or deputy sheriff in the county where the vulnerable adult or property of the vulnerable adult is located. - K. The vulnerable adult, the temporary guardian, or any interested person may petition the court to have the emergency order set aside or modified at any time.
+- 3. Involuntary protective services may be provided for a period not to exceed thirty (30) calendar days except as provided by subsections L and M of this section. - H. The court shall appoint the Department or an interested person or organization as temporary guardian of the person with responsibility for the welfare of such person and authority to give consent on behalf of the person for the approved involuntary protective services until the expiration of the order. - I. The issuance of an order for involuntary protective services and the appointment of a temporary guardian shall not deprive the vulnerable adult of any rights except to the extent validly provided for in the order or appointment. - J. 1.
+To enforce an order for involuntary protective services, the court may authorize: - a. forcible entry of the premises of the vulnerable adult to be protected for the purpose of rendering protective services but only after a reasonable showing to the court that good faith attempts to gain voluntary access to the premises have failed and forcible entry is necessary, and - b. the transporting of the vulnerable adult to another location for the provision of involuntary services. - 2.
+If forcible entry is authorized by the court, the order shall include a directive that the Department's representative be accompanied by a police officer or deputy sheriff in the county where the vulnerable adult or property of the vulnerable adult is located, and the police officer or deputy sheriff shall make the forcible entry.

-- L. If the vulnerable adult continues to need involuntary protective services after the thirty-day order provided in subsection G of this section has expired, the temporary guardian shall immediately file a verified motion requesting the court to order either or both of the following: - 1.
-Appointment of a permanent guardian as provided by Title 30 of the Oklahoma Statutes; or - 2.
-Except as otherwise provided by subsection F of this section, continuation of the temporary guardianship and involuntary protective services under this section for a period not to exceed one hundred eighty (180) calendar days. - M. 1.
+- K. The vulnerable adult, the temporary guardian, or any interested person may petition the court to have the order to provide involuntary protective services set aside or modified at any time. - L. If the vulnerable adult continues to need involuntary protective services after expiration of the thirty-day temporary guardianship provided in subsection G of this section, the temporary guardian shall immediately file a verified motion requesting the court to, except as otherwise provided by subsection F of this section, continue the temporary guardianship and involuntary protective services under this section for a period not to exceed one hundred eighty (180) calendar days. - M. 1.
 Service of the verified motion shall be made in conformity with subsection C of this section. - 2.
-Upon filing such motion, the court shall order that a physical, mental, and social evaluation of the vulnerable adult be conducted by the Department and that a report and plan of care be submitted to the court within thirty (30) calendar days thereafter reflecting the evaluation findings and recommended services. - 3.
-The prior temporary order shall remain in effect pending the scheduling of a review hearing at the end of the thirty-day evaluation period.
+Upon filing such motion, the court shall order that a physical, mental, and social evaluation of the vulnerable adult be conducted by the Department and that a proposed plan of care be submitted to the court within thirty (30) calendar days thereafter reflecting the evaluation findings and recommended services. - 3.
+Upon filing such motion, the prior temporary guardianship shall remain in full force and effect pending a review hearing after the thirty-day evaluation period.
 The caretaker, guardian or next-of-kin of the vulnerable adult may request that the evaluation period be shortened for good cause. - 4.
 The evaluation shall include at least the following information: - a. the address of the place where the person is residing and the person or agency which is providing care, treatment, or services at present, - b. a summary of the professional treatment and services provided to the person by the Department or agency, if any, in connection with the problem creating the need for emergency protective services, and